Professor John H. Casarez, Grandmaster and Founder of the Manabi-Masho Ju-Jitsu System

 South Point, OH.
 Police Department under 2 Police Chiefs.
 He also served as a Police Officer there for 5 years.

-He also trained the Lawrence County Sheriff’s Department, Chesapeake, OH.
+He trained the Lawrence County Sheriff’s Department, Chesapeake, OH.
 Police Department and the Ironton Police Department.

-Soke Casarez taught several years at the Huntington YMCA back in the early eighties.
-He still does a few classes there occasionally.
+He taught FBI agents, several Summit Prison correction officers.
+Grandmaster Casarez taught several years at the Huntington YMCA back in the early eighties.
+He did a few classes there even up to 2014.

-Soke has over 70 years in the martial arts and holds the rank of Grandmaster, 10th Dan in Manabi-Masho Ju-Jitsu.
-Soke Casarez got his 10th Degree Black Belt in 1993.
-Soke Casarez also holds several other black belts, 6th Degree black belt in Judo-achieved 1983, 2nd Degree black belt in Aikido-achieved 1974, 2nd Degree black belt in Karate-achieved 1983, 1st Degree black belt in Chuck Norris System-achieved 1980 and 1st Degree black belt in Ninjutsu-awarded 2004.
+Grandmaster Casarez has over 70 +years in the martial arts and holds the rank of Grandmaster, 10th Dan in Manabi-Masho Ju-Jitsu.
+Grandmaster Casarez got his 10th Degree Black Belt in 1993.
+It was awarded by Robert “Bob” Edwards.
+Grandmaster Casarez also holds several other black belts, 6th Degree black belt in Judo-achieved 1983, 2nd Degree black belt in Aikido-achieved 1974, 2nd Degree black belt in Karate-achieved 1983, 1st Degree black belt in Chuck Norris System-achieved 1980 and 1st Degree black belt in Ninjutsu-awarded 2004 by Shidoshi Murdock his student and current Soke (Head of the system).

-Soke Casarez was honored by The World Head Of Family Sokeship Council and was the 51st Grandmaster member on the council and was inducted into the WHFSC Hall of Fame in 1993.
-Soke Casarez is also a member of three other Halls of Fame, The World Martial Arts Hall of Fame, The USA Martial Arts Hall of Fame and the Cosmopolitan Florida Hall of Fame.
+Grandmaster Casarez was honored by The World Head of Family Sokeship Council and was the 51st Grandmaster member on the council and was inducted into the WHFSC Hall of Fame in 1993.
+Grandmaster Casarez was also a member of three other Halls of Fame, The World Martial Arts Hall of Fame, The USA Martial Arts Hall of Fame and the Cosmopolitan Florida Hall of Fame.

-Listed below are the Awards Soke Casarez has been honored with:
+Listed below are the Awards Grandmaster Casarez has been honored with:

 1993: Awarded 10th Dan in Manabi-Masho Ju-Jitsu, Manabi-Masho was recognized by the World Head of Family Sokeship Council.
 He was also inducted into their Hall of Fame.
 He was also inducted into the World Martial Arts Hall of Fame in 1993.